bnossum/midgetv/work/compliance/README.md

   * it records the response, which is the signature of the test program,
   * The response is finished with the text `Done`,
-  * The response is stored as the signature of the test program
+  * The response is stored as the signature of the test program.
   * After `midgetv` has emitted `Done`, it resets itself so it is ready to accept a new test program.

 * The makefile system proceeds to the next test.

-Presently there is a race condition in this.
+There is a race condition here.
 After `midgetv` has answered `Done`, it takes a certain time before it is ready to receive a new test program.
-So ideally the PC should hold for 1 second before it continues with the next program.
-As I have never seen any problems here, I leave the error as is.
+So ideally the PC should hold for a short time before it continues with the next program.
+As I have never seen any problems here, I leave this race condition unresolved for now.